-If you have commenced a pension and you have made a reversionary beneficiary nomination that nomination revokes a binding death benefit nomination in respect of your Pension Account.
+If you have commenced a Pension and you have made a reversionary beneficiary nomination that nomination revokes a binding death benefit nomination in respect of your Pension Account.
 You can make, change or cancel a reversionary beneficiary nomination at any time by using the Reversionary Beneficiary Nomination form available by contacting us or in the Secure Online Portal.

-The Binding Death Benefit Nomination form is available by contacting us or in the Secure Online Portal.
+The Binding Death Benefit Nomination form is available by calling us on 1300 604 604 (within Australia) or in the Secure Online Portal.

-For further information on the payment of death benefits, please refer to the Death Benefit Nomination fact sheet available on the Secure Online Portal.
+For further information on the payment of death benefits, please refer to the Death Benefit Nomination Fact sheet available on the Secure Online Portal.